Sarez Lake

 Travel to Sarez Lake

 If you are interested to visit Lake Sarez you are required to obtain a GBAO permit and a permit from the Ministry of disaster management which usually takes about 2-3 weeks.
 If you need the proper permissions for the lake, please get in touch with us.
 For processing the permit, we need a copy of our passport, a copy of your visa (depending on your citizenship), and a copy of your travel insurance.
+If your tour purchased from us includes a trek to Sarez lake, the permits will be handled by us.

 Other Pamir sights & Destinations